 What is Coaching?

-Life coaching is a talking therapy, intended to increase an individual’s potential.
-Through discussion, clients are supported in understanding themselves, finding strategies, motivations and focus to design and move forward towards new and better situations.
+Life coaching is a talking therapy intended to increase an individual’s potential.
+Through discussion, clients are supported in understanding themselves, finding strategies and inspiration, and designing and moving towards new and better situations.

 This is achieved by empowering clients with specific tools and tested strategies.
 Coaching is a solution-focused approach to personal development that can assist in making lasting changes in all areas of life.